Achievable logoAchievable logo

 1. The athlete stands in the center of a grid with eight lines (120 cm) extending out at 45° increments.

-3. The distance from the center of the star to the touch position is measured.
+3. Measure the distance from the center of the star to the touch position.

-4. The starting direction and support leg are chosen randomly.
-Three trials are performed for each condition and averaged.
+4. Randomly choose the starting direction and support leg.
+Perform three trials for each condition and average them.

-5. A 15-second rest is allowed between each of the reaches.
+5. Allow a 15-second rest between each reach.

-6. Trials are discarded if the athlete does not touch the line, lifts the stance foot, loses balance, or does not maintain the start position for 1 full second.
+6. Discard trials if the athlete does not touch the line, lifts the stance foot, loses balance, or does not maintain the start position for 1 full second.

 7. Athletes should perform at least four practice trials before testing.